Key takeaways:

 Noticing positive sensations: As part of PRT, you’ll also get plenty of practice focusing on sensations in your body that feel safe or pleasant.
 This helps build up your resilience against pain.

-So far, researchers have only tested PRT for back pain, which often has no physical cause.
+Researchers have commonly tested PRT for back pain, which often has no physical cause.
 In a small study testing PRT for back pain, most people who tried the therapy experienced pain relief.
-Plus, almost two-thirds of people were nearly or entirely pain-free after PRT.
+Plus, almost two-thirds of people were nearly or entirely free of pain after PRT.
 Some were still pain-free after 1 year.

 More studies are necessary to find out if PRT will really work for back pain and other forms of chronic pain.
 But in theory, any chronic pain not caused by injury or physical disease could be a good candidate for PRT.

-Somatic tracking is designed to help reframe how you experience pain.
+Somatic tracking is a set of PRT exercises designed to help reframe how you experience pain.
 Working with your therapist, you’ll practice three somatic tracking techniques during sessions:

-Mindfulness: It’s time to practice describing your pain objectively.
+Mindfulness: With this technique, you practice describing your pain objectively.
 What does it feel like in the moment?
 Get curious.
 Where do you feel the pain?
 How would you describe the situation?
 Does it change or move when you focus on it?
 The goal is to shift your attention away from fear and judgment to more neutral ways to think about your pain.

 Besides practicing somatic tracking during your therapy sessions, your therapist will also ask you to practice at home.
 Along the way, you and your therapist will talk about other stressors or triggers that add to your pain and overall anxiety level.